Why This Course Rocks...

 Grab Listeners, Don't Push Them Away

 If your show isn't structured well, you could be pushing listeners away from you.
-If you have a passion to create awesome sounding radio shows or podcasts, then this might be the most important thing you've ever read.
+If you have a passion to create awesome sounding radio shows, then this might be the most important thing you've ever read.

 I Didn't Have A Clue How To Present A Radio Show....